Professor and Director of the Durham Geochemistry Centre

 My projects aim to identify process(es) responsible for Re-Os geochronometer resetting and Re-Os chemical fractionation during petroleum genesis, expulsion, migration and trapping.
 By comparing Re-Os data of an in-situ and a migrated oil of a similar maturity from the same source, critical insights concerning the transfer of Re and Os from the source phase to oil, Re-Os fractionation and secondary processes possibly affecting the Re-Os systematics will be provided.
 The effect of contacting with water on Re-Os system will also be explored by comparing two oils from the same kitchen but with different distances from the oil-water contact.

-Supervisors: Dr. David Selby, Dr. Chris Greenwell
+Supervisors: Dr. David Selby, Prof. Chris Greenwell

 (PhD) Controls of Re and Os abundance and fractionation in petroleum source rocks and Re-Os geochronology on Devonian Strata of the Western Canada Sedimentary Basin